pkoppstein/jm/README.md

 For a 10G file consisting of a single JSON array:

+* `jstream -d 1` took 79 minutes with a small memory footprint (7MB maximum resident set size)
-* `jm` took 90 minutes to run with minimal use of memory
+* `jm` took 90 minutes to run with minimal use of memory (to count took 27 minutes and 13MB)
-* `jm.py` took 2.4 hours to run with a maximum resident set size of 123MB
+* `jm.py` took 2.4 hours to run with a maximum resident set size of 123MB (to count took 2.1 hours)
-* `jq` with the `--stream` option took over 2.5 hours to produce the same results
+* `jq` with the `--stream` option took over 2.5 hours to run
 * `jq .[]` took 24 hours to finish
 * `jaq` ran out of memory
-* `jstream -d 1` took 79 minutes with a small memory footprint (7MB maximum resident set size)

 Times shown are u+s times. [jstream](https://github.com/bcicen/jstream) does not always preserve integer precision.